CobaltXII/fastbayer8/README.md

 # Credits

 Thanks to http://hubblesite.org for a great test image.
+Thanks to Sean T. Barrett for the stb libraries.